 Their “multiverse” hypothesis says there might be trillions of universes (thus the term “multi-verse”) and that somewhere in this gigantic mix of universes a finely-tuned universe will appear by chance alone.
 And we humans just happen to live in that finely-tuned universe.
 (So, “There’s no need to believe in God!” they say.
 ‘Our universe ended up like this by chance!’).

-Well friends, this is a desperate theory atheists have come up with.
+This is a desperate theory atheists have come up with.
 What evidence is there for a multiverse (universes outside our own)?
 There is none.
 There is not a shred of evidence for even one universe outside our own, let alone trillions of universes.
 I find it ironic that atheists regularly tout their interest in observational evidence but when faced with the observational evidence of the universe’s fine-tuning, they retreat to a hypothesis that has no observational evidence to support it.
 None!
 And even if their multiverse theory was correct and there are trillions of universes, that still doesn’t end the debate over the existence of God.
 For the question would remain: